CodyAbode/Capes-Capers/Capes & Capers Rulebook.md

 This maneuver requires you to have and use a power that can knock an enemy into a team member.
 That team member must spend their reaction.
 If successful, that team member may immediately use any appropriate power they have that would otherwise take a Action, Quick Actions, or Reaction, against that enemy.

 ### Fastball Special
 This maneuver requires you to be adjacent to a team member.
 You use your action to attempt throw the team member, who must use their reaction.
-Might a MIG roll, the threshold to meet is the inverse of their Agility score.
+Might a MIG roll, the threshold to meet is the inverse of their Agility value.
 If successful, that team member may immediately use any appropriate power they have that would otherwise take a Action, Quick Actions, or Reaction, against that enemy.

 # Unorganized Notes
 - Always round up, unless otherwise stated.